aappddeevv/scalajs-reaction/docs/src/main/tut/docs/redux.md

 import ttg.react.redux

 object MyScalaComponentC {
-  val MyScalaComponent = statelessComponent("MyComponent")
+  private val MyScalaComponent = statelessComponent("MyComponent")

+  // non-native JS trait, we use a "javascript" object for the arguments
+  // although that is not necessary, it does make it easier for components
-  // non-native JS trait so we can use create it and use it for jsinterop trait Props extends js.Object {
+  // that need to integrate with javascript infrastructure. trait Props extends js.Object {
     val prop1: Int // e.g. required attribute
     // redux props
     var propFromRedux: js.UndefOr[String] = js.undefined
   }

+  // standard make function.
+Remove "private" if you want to expose this
+  // make for clients that want to use a version of your component not hooked
+  // up to redux.
   private def _make(props: Props) = MyScalaComponent.withRender{ self => ... }

+  // you could @JSExportTopLevel this component but it would not receive redux props private val jsComponent = c.wrapScalaForJs { (jsProps: Props) => ...; _make(jsProps) }

-  def mapStateToProps(reduxState: js.Dynamic, ownProps: js.Dynamic): js.Object { ... }
+  private def mapStateToProps(reduxState: js.Dynamic, ownProps: js.Dynamic): js.Object { ... }

-  def mapDispatchTopProps(dispatch: redux.Dispatch, ownProps: js.Dynamic): js.Object { ... }
+  private def mapDispatchTopProps(dispatch: redux.Dispatch, ownProps: js.Dynamic): js.Object { ... }

-  // connect returns another new component that wraps the component we pass in val MyScalaComponentRedux = redux.connect(MyScalaComponent, mapStateToProps, mapDispatchToProps)
+  // connect returns another new "js component" that wraps the "js component" we pass in
+  // you could @JSExportTopLevel this component or javascript usage and it would receive redux props private val reduxJsComponent = redux.connect(MyScalaComponent, mapStateToProps, mapDispatchToProps)

-  def make(scalaProp1: Int) = {
+  // Clients use this object uses the redux version. def make(scalaProp1: Int) = {
     // you do not need to fill in the redux properties val props = new Props { val prop1 = scalaProp1 }
-    wrapJsForScala(MyScalaComponentRedux, props, children:_*)
+    wrapJsForScala(reduxJsComponent, props)
   }
 }
 ```
+That's all you need to do.
+Just like with importing, if you choose your props carefully, you can reduce your API data swizzling work significantly but its up to you.
+Also, note that the `make` function takes no children.
+If it had, we would have added a second parameter list (or to the first parameter list) or added children explicitly to the `Props` trait and then added the children to the `wrapJsForScala` function call.
+It's up to you on how you want to structure your internal API.

 ## javascript side
 This approach just has you create a connected component from the scala exported component.
 You must ensure that whatever props you expect to come from redux are reflecting in the scala mapping in its wrapper function as defined in "yourComponent.wrapScalaForJs".
 You can even pass in the dispatch function to the scala side if you want.